nikitavoloboev/data/productivity/flow/Rules.md

 - Create smart group for each new prefix I add.
 - Add correct language syntax to every snippet.
 - Prefer to use comments in the code itself rather than notes (easier to follow).
+- All snippet titles are lowercased.
+Notes are uppercased.

 ## Planning
 - Plan the next day fully in advance in the calendar